Reading

 - Show curiosity about what you’re going to read: ‘This book looks interesting.

-It’s about an angry child.
-I wonder how angry he gets…’
+It’s about a sad child.
+I wonder why he is sad…’

 - Read through the whole story the first time without stopping too much.
 Let the